rabbiabe/pico_encoder/README.md

 ### Methods
 You will need to write a standard interrupt callback function (as described in the C SDK documentation), but you **do not** need to call any of the interrupt setup functions; all of that is handled in the constructor.
 #### Rotary(gpio_irq_callback_t callback, uint8_t pin_clockwise, uint8_t pin_counterclockwise, int8_t pin_switch, uint32_t long_press_ms = 3000);
+The constructor takes four or five arguments:
+- `callback`: Pointer to the interrupt callback function
+- `pin_clockwise`: GPIO number of the pin connected to the encoder's clockwise terminal.
+- `pin_counterclockwise`: GPIO number of the pin connected to the encoder's counter-clockwise terminal.
+- `pin_sw`: GPIO number of the pin connected to the encoder's switch terminal.
+If you have not connected a switch, passing a negative value will tell the constructor to skip initializing the switch.
+- `long_press_ms`: Optional argument specifying the duration (expressed in ms) that should be considered a "long" hold of the button. defaults to 3,000 ms if not specified.
+When called, the constructor initializes the pins, sets them as inputs with pull up, and attaches the GPIO interrupts to the specified callback function.
 #### int8_t read();
 #### ButtonState buttonPress(uint32_t event);
 #### void updateCallback(gpio_irq_callback_t callback);